javiercaparo/markdown-site/README.md

 A minimalist markdown site built with React, Convex, and Vite.
 Optimized for SEO, AI agents, and LLM discovery.

-**How publishing works:** Write posts in markdown, run `npm run sync`, and they appear on your live site immediately.
+**How publishing works:** Write posts in markdown, run `npm run sync` for development or `npm run sync:prod` for production, and they appear on your live site immediately.
 No rebuild or redeploy needed.
 Convex handles real-time data sync, so all connected browsers update automatically.

 ## Features